API#

 [int

-]) – Non-default size of persistent disk attached to each worker instance, specified in GiB.worker_disk_throughput (
+]) – Non-default size of persistent disk attached to each worker instance, specified as string with units or integer for GiB.worker_disk_throughput (

 Optional